jsr6720/goodreads-csv-to-md/posts/2020-12-15-the-startup-way.md

 ## My Review 5/5

+### Date Read
+2020/12/15

+### Date Added
+2020/12/15

-Focuses also on the "Lean Startup".
+My Thoughts: Focuses also on the "Lean Startup".
 How to harness the power of the entrepreneurs who work at your company today.
 Heavy emphasis on the success found at GE.

 ---